 Limitations of portfolio optimization

-- First, we need to estimate a lot of variables to be able to estimate Markowitz’s model.
+- First, we need to estimate a lot of variables to be able to optimize a portfolio.
 As an example, suppose we want to determine the optimal risky portfolio using mean-variance optimization.
-If we have 50 securities we want to include.
-In that case, we need to estimate 50 variances, 50 expected returns, and (502-50)/2 = 1125 correlation coefficients.
+If we have 50 securities we want to include then we need to estimate 50 variances, 50 expected returns, and (502-50)/2 = 1125 covariances.

 These limitations lead some people to prefer alternative portfolio construction approaches we mentioned earlier in the introduction.

 Need to have more insights?
-Download our free excel file: Portfolio optimization.
+Download our free excel file: Portfolio optimization in Excel.